 Understand Obsessive Compulsive Disorder.
 OCD is an anxiety disorder where the brain gets stuck on one particular task or thought, causing the child to feel that if it isn’t completed, something bad or life-threatening will happen.
 The child relieves this anxiety by completing the task or thought over and over again until the anxiety has been neutralized.
 OCD is often diagnosed in children aged seven to twelve and the child may be embarrassed by his or her behavior and try to hide it from family and friends.

 Understand obsessions and compulsions.
 Obsessions are repeated impulses or thoughts that cause anxiety or distress to the child.
 To neutralize the anxiety, the child will either ignore the thoughts or replace them with another action, or a compulsion.
 An example is that a child washed his hands but is still worried there is dirt on them.
-The child will continue to wash his hands over and over again until he feels they are clean (anxiety being neutralized through the repeated behavior).
+The child will continue to wash his or her hands over and over again until he or she feels they are clean (anxiety being neutralized through the repeated behavior).
 In some younger children, the behavior will occur without the obsessive thoughts preceding it.